-A. The underlying evidence leading to the charge against the animal as dangerous or Potentially dangerous.

-B. Whether any injury or damage to a person by the animal was caused or contributed to by the actions of that person, including acts of physical abuse, tormenting, teasing or assaulting the animal.

-C. Whether a person injured or damaged by the animal was committing a trespass or other tort upon premises occupied by the owner or keeper of the animal, or was committing or attempting to commit a crime.
+- A. The underlying evidence leading to the charge against the animal as dangerous or potentially dangerous. - B. Whether any injury or damage to a person by the animal was caused or contributed to by the actions of that person, including acts of physical abuse, tormenting, teasing or assaulting the animal. - C. Whether a person injured or damaged by the animal was committing a trespass or other tort upon premises occupied by the owner or keeper of the animal, or was committing or attempting to commit a crime.

-D. Whether any injury or damage to a domestic animal was caused or contributed to by the actions of the domestic animal, including acts of teasing, tormenting, abusing or attacking the animal.

-E. Whether a person injured or damaged by the animal had gained uninvited and unauthorized entry into the fenced or indoor property of the owner or keeper of theanimal.
-As used in this Section, unauthorized entry does not include entry into a fenced residential front yard unless the yard is locked or posted to prohibit entry.

-F. Whether any injury or damage to a person by the animal was caused while the animal was protecting or defending a person within the immediate vicinity of the animal from an unjustified attack or assault.
+- D. Whether any injury or damage to a domesticated animal was caused or contributed to by the actions and behavior of the domesticated animal such as including acts of teasing or attacking the animal. - E. Whether a person injured or damaged by the animal had gained uninvited and unauthorized entry into the fenced or indoor property of the owner or keeper of the animal.
+As used in this Section, unauthorized entry does not include entry into a fenced residential front yard unless the yard is locked or posted to prohibit entry. - F. Whether any injury or damage to a person by the animal was caused while the animal was protecting or defending a person within the immediate vicinity of the animal from an unjustified attack or assault.